 Sacramento Tesla Accident Lawyer

 A partner at a prestigious Silicon Valley investment firm predicts that driverless cars will overtake the roads within the next decade, according to Business Insider.
-If this prediction holds true, an important issue that will need to be addressed is liability when a collision occurs.
-Is the occupant of the driverless vehicle responsible or will the manufacturer be the liable party?
+If this prediction holds true, an important issue that will need to be addressed is a liability when a collision occurs.
+Is the occupant of the driverless vehicle responsible, or will the manufacturer be the liable party?
 As it stands today, it could be both.

 One of the companies pioneering driverless vehicle technology is Tesla.
 They have a new fleet of vehicles featuring “Autopilot mode,” which allows the vehicle to drive itself.
 However, there are some important caveats for this Autopilot mode.
 Most importantly, Tesla’s are not completely autonomous self-driving vehicles.
 In fact, Tesla tells customers that they must stay vigilant and attentive while in Autopilot mode and to only use this technology on certain types of roadways.